How Fermented Foods Can Help Cure Acne

 Prioritize The Pantry Over The Medicine Chest

 The return to a simpler diet that consists of natural foods has sparked much interest.
 This includes fermented foods like kombucha, kimchi and kefir.
 These have been shown to heal the gut, provide energy and aid in digestion.
 As part of a regular diet, fermented foods can promote gut health, heal ulcers, and boost our immune systems.
 So, could probiotics like kefir also be the next cure for troublesome skin problems?
 Experts say yes.
+You can even purchase DIY starter kits on "how to make kombucha tea", and "how to make water kefir".
+Both of these fermented drinks are rich in probiotics.

 Fight Bad Germs with Good Ones